-Aramark operates Gano Dining Hall and the Lion's Pride (the university's snack bar), both located in the Student Services Building.
-Gano Dining Hall offers a regular meal line and a deli line, soup and salad bar, and desserts.
+Aramark operates Wallace-Gano Dining Hall and the Lion's Pride (the university's snack bar), both located in the Student Services Building and KC's Coffeehouse located in the Crews-Colbert Activity Center.
+Wallace-Gano Dining Hall offers a regular meal line and a deli line, soup and salad bar, and desserts.
 The Lion's Pride offers short orders, snacks, and light meals.